ionos-deploy-now/documentation/content/docs/deploy-static-sites.md

 #### Automated deployments via GitHub

-Deploy Now Static Projects supports direct deployments via GitHub for Static Site Generators, Single Page Applications and any other static asset.
+Deploy Now Static Projects support direct deployments via GitHub for Static Site Generators, Single Page Applications and any other static asset.
 Repositories can be public or private and owned by GitHub users or organizations.
 After connecting your repository, Deploy Now detects the framework you are using and sets up a build and deployment workflow accordingly.
 Each code update triggers a new build via GitHub Actions.

 #### Comprehensive framework support

+[//]: # (TODO: "run on PHP"?)
 Deploy Now supports all apps that run on PHP and can be build with Node.js, Composer, Ruby or any other [language supported by GitHub Actions](https://docs.github.com/en/get-started/learning-about-github/github-language-support).
 Automatic detection and workflow setup are available for the following frameworks.

 **Static Site Generators**: